-Unless there is evidence of acute disease, medical management may be tried, although it frequently fails.
+Unless there is evidence of obstructive disease, medical management may be tried, although it frequently fails.
 Improvements in husbandry (especially provision of solitude and a suitable substrate), corrections of any metabolic disturbances, subcutaneous dilute oxytocin/vasotocin, and potentially prostaglandin (PGF2a and PGE) may be helpful.
 In most cases, surgical ovariosalpingectomy is required (unless a valuable breeding animal) after medical stabilization.

 A variety of prolapses may be seen emanating from the vent of reptiles, including cloaca, colon, oviduct, hemipenes/phallus, and (if present) bladder.
 Common causes include dystocia, copulation trauma, cloacitis, bacterial/fungal/parasitic infection, metabolic disease (especially secondary hyperparathyroidism), cystic calculi, renal disease, neoplasia, or any space-occupying lesion within the coelom causing tenesmus.
-It is important to identify the prolapsed organ, because some (eg, phallus/hemipenes) can be amputated, whereas others (eg, cloaca, colon, bladder) cannot.
+It is important to identify the prolapsed organ, because some (eg, phallus/hemipenes) can be amputated, whereas others (eg, cloaca, colon) cannot.
 The prolapse should be gently cleaned, and the application of hyperosmotics may help reduce swelling and facilitate replacement.
 However, it is also important to determine the cause to prevent recurrence.

 Prolapses of the hemipenes and phallus can be amputated after induction of general anesthesia or intrathecal (caudal spinal) block; this will render the animal infertile.
 If the prolapsed tissue is viable and can be replaced, purse-string sutures of the vent should be avoided, because they tend to deform the vent and may interfere with the urogenital openings.
 In such cases, it is preferable to use a transcutaneous cloacopexy technique.
 If the tissue is not viable, then careful and detailed surgery is required when attempting debridement and resection-anastomosis of the cloaca, colon, or bladder and often necessitates both cloacal and coeliotomy approaches.